fairanswers/fair_flow_example/README.md

 A Simple Workflow Library

 ## Overview
 fair_flow is a simple implementation of a work flow system.
-A work flow describes a series of activities that need to be done.
+A work flow describes a series of activities for a computer to do.

 This is handy when you have a complex system but you want non-programmers to make changes.
 Instead of writing up requirements and waiting for the rest of the process to be done by programmers, non-programmers can use fair_flow to modify a process, then the library takes care of executing that process.